 - As a response to your report, a Campus Police Officer will be dispatched to your location to gather preliminary information and to render assistance.
-The Administrator on-call and the confidential on-call Sexual Harassment & Assault Resources & Education (SHARE) Advocates will be notified.
-The SHARE Advocates will be available to provide support and accompany you to the hospital to receive medical attention if you choose.
-The on call SHARE Advocate can provide options counseling which includes information on time sensitive medical decisions.
-DPS will offer a transport to Health Services or the local hospital in an unmarked vehicle. - DPS places much emphasis on minimizing the number of officers present during this preliminary interview process.
+The Administrator on-call will be notified.
+Students will be offered the option to speak with a confidential on-call counselor to provide support, inform you of time-sensitive medical options, and make arrangements to help you get medical care, if you choose, or access other safety measures, such as emergency housing.
+For students who would not like to connect to an on-call crisis counselor in the moment, follow-up contact from a confidential BWell Sexual Harm Acute Response & Empowerment Advocate will be offered. - DPS will offer a transport to Health Services or the local hospital in an unmarked vehicle. - DPS places much emphasis on minimizing the number of officers present during this preliminary interview process.
 The officer will ask you to provide details about what occurred, as well as information about your offender to the best of your ability, at a pace that you are comfortable with.
 An advocate can be available to accompany you during this process. - A DPS Detective will be available to assist you with any follow-up conducted by the Providence Police Department to interview you to obtain the details of the incident.
-You may decline to notify such authorities.

-- Your identity will be kept as private as possible.
-Although a timely warning (refer to page nine) about the incident may be circulated, every effort will be made to maintain privacy and to respect the legitimate privacy concerns of all involved individuals. - The DPS Detectives Bureau, which includes detectives, will be assigned to the case.
+You may decline to notify such authorities. - Your identity will be kept as private as possible.
+Although a timely warning (refer to page ten) about the incident may be circulated, every effort will be made to maintain privacy and to respect the legitimate privacy concerns of all involved individuals. - The DPS Detectives Bureau, which includes detectives, will be assigned to the case.
 All members of this Bureau have been trained extensively in the investigation of sexual offenses and the impact of the crime on the victim.
 They will approach each case in a sensitive manner and will be responsible for conducting any in depth interviews with you.
 DPS Detectives will also notify the Providence Police Department Special Victims Unit as PPD is the prosecuting agency and facilitate communication with the victim. - All reports of Sexual Assault are handled with a great level of sensitivity and you may opt out of the process at any point.
 DPS response will vary on a case by case basis depending on the nature of the report (i.e. if the individual is reporting an assault that occurred several days or weeks prior and they are not in crisis or in need of immediate medical intervention).